Skip to main content

 29 Gauge (29g)

-The thickest commonly used for insulin/peptide injections.
-Draws liquid faster.
-Slightly more noticeable on insertion.
-Good general-purpose choice.
+The thickest commonly used for insulin and peptide injections.
+It draws liquid faster and is slightly more noticeable on insertion.
+A good general-purpose choice.

 30 Gauge (30g)

 A step thinner.
 Very common for subcutaneous peptide injections.
-Good balance between comfort and draw speed.
+It offers a good balance between comfort and draw speed.
 Most users cannot feel the difference between 29g and 30g.

 31 Gauge (31g)

 The thinnest standard option.
-Nearly painless insertion.
-Takes slightly longer to draw liquid.
-Best for small-volume injections where draw speed does not matter.
+Insertion is nearly painless.
+It takes slightly longer to draw liquid, making it best for small-volume injections where draw speed does not matter.

 For most peptide users, 29g or 30g works well.
 The comfort difference between gauges is minimal for subcutaneous injection.